850 Columbus Avenue

 What are the specifics of your graduate education (thus far)?

-I am a first-year PhD student studying computer science, and my research interests lie in various aspects of networked systems.
+I am a second-year PhD student studying computer science, and my research interests lie in various aspects of networked systems.
 Prior to Northeastern I have worked on performance diagnosis for distributed systems and novel network architecture.

 What are your research interests?